barrycarter/bcapps/README-projects.txt

-arcsecond level, which effectively divides the world into 43200 points of longitude and 21600 points of latitude, providing a total of `43200*21600` or 933,120,000 grid points, which is close to a billion or one gig (thus the project name).
+arcsecond level, which effectively divides the world into 43200 points of longitude and 21600 points of latitude, providing a total of `43200*21600` or 933,120,000 grid points, which is close to a billion or one gig (thus the project's old name, geogigagrid).

 Thirty of seconds of arc equates to approximately 1 km of longitude at the equator and 1 km of latitude anywhere.
 Thus, each grid area is 1